Investing: taking your money beyond ‘pay grids and pension income’

 Check out this article to see how contributing as little as $100 a month can lead to sizeable earnings over time.

 #2: If you stick to cash only, you’ll actually lose money to inflation.

 If you’re building up money in your savings account over the years, you won’t be earning enough interest in that account to cover the ever-increasing cost of living.
 It’s actually a double-edged sword, because when your cash fails to keep up with inflation, it actually loses relative value and you’ll have less buying power.
 You’ll then have to add more to your cash balances to make up for the lost value (versus inflation).
 Yet if you’re not earning more, adding to your cash balances won’t even be possible.

 Investments, on the other hand, can be indexed to inflation—preventing your assets from declining in value as time goes by (and the cost of living goes up).
-Educators Senior Financial Advisor Graham Walker puts it all into perspective.
+Educators Certified Financial Planner professional Graham Walker puts it all into perspective.
 “I speak with many clients who talk about how their everyday expenses seem to keep going up, yet their income remains the same.
 This is where investing enables you to preserve your buying power as inflation rises.”

 But what about when the market takes a downturn?

 Volatility comes just as natural to investing as profitability.
 The key is to remain calm and committed to your financial plan.
 Your assets will recover—just give it a little time… and patience.